xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 ## Integration version 03 - Commands

-No we need more interaction.
+Now we need more interaction.
 Suppose that the control starts with a "login" button, we somehow log the user and then show its name.

 ```js
 class UserStatus extends React.Component